DeforaOS/libc/README.md

 by default.
 A shell wrapper for GCC using this specs file, `deforaos-gcc`, is also provided and installed by default.

-This specs file is still experimental, and known to fail in some situations.
+This specs file is experimental, with some known issues remaining.

 Cross-compiling with DeforaOS libc